-If we experience delays or difficulties in the enrollment or maintenance of patients in clinical trials, our regulatory submissions or receipt of necessary marketing approvals could be delayed or prevented.
+Delays or difficulties in the enrollment or maintenance of patients in our clinical trials could result in our regulatory submissions or receipt of necessary marketing approvals being delayed or prevented.

 We may not be able to initiate or continue clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these clinical trials to such clinical trial's conclusion as required by the FDA, EMA or other comparable foreign regulatory authorities.
 Patient enrollment is a significant factor in the timing of clinical trials.
 Our ability to enroll eligible patients may be limited or may result in slower enrollment than we anticipate.
-In our RAF and FGFR programs, we will utilize genomic profiling of patients' tumors to identify suitable patients for recruitment into our clinical trials.
+In our RAF and FGFR programs, we utilize genomic profiling of patients' tumors to identify suitable patients for recruitment into our clinical trials.
 We cannot be certain (i) how many patients will have the requisite alterations for inclusion in our clinical trials, (ii) that the number of patients enrolled in each program will suffice for regulatory approval or (iii) whether each specific BRAF alteration or FGFR alteration will be included in the approved drug label.
 If our strategies for patient identification and enrollment prove unsuccessful, we may have difficulty enrolling or maintaining patients appropriate for our product candidates.

-Our ability to enroll patients may also be significantly delayed by the evolving COVID-19 pandemic and we do not know the extent and scope of such delays at this point.
+Our ability to activate our clinical trial sites or enroll patients may also be significantly delayed by COVID-19 or other public health concerns and we do not know the extent and scope of such delays at this point.
+For example, initial site activation for the KN-8701 clinical trial was slower than expected due to the COVID-19 pandemic.
 In addition, patients may not be able or willing to visit clinical trial sites for dosing or data collection purposes due to limitations on travel and physical distancing imposed or recommended by federal or state governments or patients' reluctance to visit the clinical trial sites during the pandemic.
-These factors resulting from the COVID-19 pandemic could delay our clinical trials and our regulatory submissions.
+These factors resulting from COVID-19 or other public health concerns could delay our clinical trials and our regulatory submissions.